PicoCreator/list-of-meetup-alternatives/README.md

 That being said - it is facebook, the largest platform there is.
 So pros, and cons.

-### Eventbrite

-They focus on events first, with very limited search by tags.
-And no support for groups, meaning no subscription of groups.

-Well established in the events and ticketing space

 ### Github

 While an un-orthodox alternative, this does tap on to a large existing developer focus community space.